gvwilson/sdxjs/src/unit-test/index.md

 Control flow goes back and forth between the framework and the module being loaded as this happens so we must specify the [% i "lifecycle!of unit test" "unit test!lifecycle" %][% g lifecycle %]lifecycle[% /g %][% /i %] of the loaded modules quite carefully.
-<a figure="unit-test-lifecycle"/> illustrates what span
-when a pair of files `test-add.js` and `test-sub.js` are loaded by our framework:
+[% f unit-test-lifecycle %] illustrates what happens when a pair of files `test-add.js` and `test-sub.js` are loaded by our framework:

 1.  `pray` loads `hope.js`.